V3ND3TTi/V3ND3TTi/README.md

 - 👋 Hi, I’m @V3ND3TTi
 - 👀 I’m interested in ...
-GoLang, Web/Mobile Development, Web3/Blockchain.
+C# .NET
 - 🌱 I’m currently learning ...
-GoLang & WebDev w/WASM
+Blazor & MAUI
 - 💞️ I’m looking to collaborate on ...
-Any WebDev/GoLang/Blockchain gurus looking to mentor somoeone.
+Anyone willing to help a newb coder out.
 - 📫 How to reach me ... <a href="https://www.twitter.com/V3ND3TTi">Twitter</a>.

 <!---